Provably Good Solutions to the Knapsack Problem via Neural Networks of Bounded Size: Detailed Experimental Setup

-\paragraph{Preparation of the training set.} Since we can generate arbitrarily many random Knapsack instances, we use an infinite training set and never train on the same data point twice.
+Since we can generate arbitrarily many random Knapsack instances, we use an infinite training set and never train on the same data point twice.
 A Knapsack instance with $n$ items yields $n$ training points, namely one for each step of the dynamic program.
 In order to avoid having the $n$ training points belonging to one instance in successive order, we generate training points belonging to several instances and shuffle them.